teambit/bit/scopes/workspace/variants/variants.docs.md

 ### Exclude directories/components from a rule

-Using the `!` you can exclude set of components from a specific rule.
+Using the `!` deselector you can exclude a set of components from a selector.
-The `!` works both for directories and namespaces, for example:
+The `!` deselector works both for directories and namespaces, for example:

-#### Exclude directory from a rule
+#### Exclude a sub-directory directory from a rule

-For example, apply the `teambit.harmony/node` environment on the `utility-functions` set, but exclude on `utility-functions/react-utils` from that set:
+For example, apply the `teambit.harmony/node` environment on the `utility-functions` set, but exclude the `utility-functions/react-utils` folder from that set:

 ```json title="workspace.json
 "teambit.workspace/variants": {